 It’s a simple enough question, and one we hear a lot: How can I watermark a photo?
+(You can use our Pixlr Editor Watermark Template, but before you do, consider reading further.)

 Although there’s no sure-fire way to stop people from stealing your photography on the Internet (or words for that matter), it’s your prerogative if you want to include watermarks.
 But before you do, be aware that some people have strong feelings about this practice (maybe you do, too).
 At the risk of angering any hard-core watermarking enthusiasts, here are some of the hotly contested arguments for and against watermarking.